-If a motor with electromagnetic brake is used, be sure to connect a 24 VDC power supply as a power supply for the electromagnetic brake.
+When using a product with an electromagnetic brake, be sure to connect it as a power supply for an electromagnetic brake.

 Since the 24 VDC power supply is not used for operating the motor, connect it as necessary.

 When turning on the 24 VDC power supply again, turn off the 24VDC power supply and wait for at least 1 second before doing so.